 Unfortunately, there are not many origin-based states.
 Most states follow the ever-increasingly-confusing destination-based system.
 In destination-based states, the correct sales tax rate is based on where the buyer is located (the destination of the sale).
 The reason this can be more confusing than origin-based states is that states can have hundreds of tax jurisdictions, meaning you could potentially have to charge hundreds of different tax rates,

 Here’s an example.
 Let’s say you live and/or sell in Columbia, South Carolina.
-You make a sale to a customer in Chesterfield, SC for an item that is not exempt of sales tax.
-According to the State of South Carolina Department of Revenue, you are required to charge that customer 8%.
+You sell a taxable product to a customer in Chesterfield, SC.
+According to the State of South Carolina Department of Revenue, you are required to charge that customer 8% sales tax.
 That 8% is the sum of the state rate of 6% PLUS a 2% local tax.

 List of Destination-Based Sales Tax States

 Here are all of the destination-based states.
 If you live in one of these states, you should be charging everyone in your state the rate where the item is being delivered.
 That could include a combination of state, county, city, and district tax rates.

 - District of Columbia

 - New York